Jtewen/chatbot-mettle/readme.md

 ## Advanced Task: Fine-tuning Implementation

-The project includes a fine-tuning implementation that allows the model to learn from the USCIS manual directly.
-This approach uses QLoRA (Quantized Low-Rank Adaptation) to efficiently fine-tune the LLama model while maintaining reasonable resource requirements.
+The project includes a fine-tuning implementation that allows the model to learn directly from the USCIS manual using QLoRA (Quantized Low-Rank Adaptation).
+This approach significantly reduces memory requirements while maintaining model quality.
+It also defaults to using Llama 3.2 for a smaller footprint.

-Key components of the fine-tuning process:

-1. **Data Preparation**: Documents are processed into question-answer pairs
-2. **Model Configuration**: Uses 8-bit quantization with LoRA for efficient training
-3. **Training Process**: Implements supervised fine-tuning with custom prompts
+I've decided to take a more manual approach to fine-tuning, as opposed to using the Hugging Face Trainer API or Unsloth.
+This allows for more control over the training process and the ability to implement custom techniques such as multi-format prompt templates and data augmentation.
+It also reduces the amount of dependencies and external libraries required for the proof of concept.

+It is untested as I do not have the resources to run it in a timely manner.

+### Data Processing Pipeline
+- Multi-format prompt templates
+- Intelligent text chunking with boundary detection
+- Data augmentation with controlled noise injection (typos, formatting variations)
+- Dynamic dataset filtering and validation (not implemented)

+### Training Architecture
+- 4-bit quantization with double quantization
+- Advanced LoRA configuration targeting multiple attention layers
+- Cosine learning rate scheduling with warm restarts
+- Gradient checkpointing and mixed precision training

+### Evaluation Framework (not implemented as it would require a tuned working model to properly implement)
+- Perplexity and response accuracy metrics
+- Citation verification system
+- Context relevance scoring
+- Automated evaluation pipeline

+### Quality Assurance
+- Experiment tracking with W&B or tensorboard integration
+- Logging and monitoring
+- Model checkpoint management
+- Performance regression testing

-To explore the fine-tuning implementation, see `src/model/fine_tuning.py`.
+To explore the fine-tuning implementation, see `src/model/fine_tuning.py` and `src/model/text_augmentation.py`.

 ## System Requirements

-- Python 3.8 or higher
+- Python 3.10 preferred
 - Operating System:
   - Windows 10/11
   - macOS 10.15 or higher